JWalshe86/Mickey-Mouse-Memory-Game/README.md

 [Original-lighthouse-scores-for-load-page](./assets/images/readme-images/Original-lighthouse-loadpage.png).
 Two SEO issues 1.
 Document does not have a meta description.
 2. Document doesn't use legible font sizes 20.5% legible text.
 [Lighthouse-scores-post-edits](./assets/images/readme-images/lighthouse-score-post-edits.png) were all nearly 100% once the font size in places was increased and the meta tag given more detail.

-A second lighthouse test 2 weeks later on 30/09/23 found rendering issues.
+A second lighthouse test 2 weeks later on 30/09/23 found rendering issues due to unused code.

 <details><summary>Dev tools coverage</summary>
 <img src="./assets/images/readme-images2/compressed-images/devtoolsCoverage.png">